Massage Therapy Scholarship

 For inquiries about whether or not your school is approved for the MBLExGuide Scholarship, or for assistance promoting this scholarship to your students and potential future students, please contact us.

-All schools must be in the US and accredited or approved by an appropriate regulatory body to provide initial massage education that meets their state massage therapy or bodywork license requirements.
+All schools must be in the US or based in the US, and accredited or approved by an appropriate regulatory body to provide initial massage education that meets their state massage therapy or bodywork license requirements.

 This PDF flyer is ideal for posting on bulletin boards in classrooms and other student areas.
 It can also be emailed to students and other massage instructors, and shared on social media.